 - Voluntary manslaughter

-WE ARE THERE WHEN YOU NEED US FOR A STRONG VIOLENT CRIMES DEFENSE
+OUR LAWYERS ARE THERE WHEN YOU NEED US FOR A STRONG VIOLENT CRIMES DEFENSE

 - We can immediately begin your defense by sending a letter of representation (do not talk to my client letter) to the police and prosecutor and by filing a motion for discovery (a request for all of the information the Government will try to use against you).